 We use the eigenmode for a traveling Alfvén wave derived in Section~\ref{sec:analytic-alfven-wave} to initialize \textsc{arepo} simulations.
 Equations~\eqref{eq:alfven-dBc-eigenmode} and \eqref{eq:alfven-du-eigenmode} are Fourier amplitudes so we need to construct the solution in real space.
 A wave traveling to the right (left) is simply found by multiplying the minus (plus) solution by $\ue^{\ui k x}$ and taking the real part.
 We find it useful to write the solution using the amplitude $A_u = C \ai^{-3/4} \ue^{\pm \ui \kappa \ln \ai}$.
 The wave traveling to the right is then given by \be \f{\dBc}{\Bc} &=& A_u\f{\sqrt{\ai}}{4\Oma} \left(\f{a}{\ai}\right)^{-1/4} \Big[\sin\left(k x- \psi\right) - 4\kappa \cos\left(k x- \psi\right) \Big] \ , \quad\quad \\ \f{\du}{\vao} &=& A_u \left(\f{a}{\ai}\right)^{-3/4} \cos\left(k x- \psi\right) \ , \en where $A_u$ is the dimensionless velocity amplitude.
 We take $\Oma=\upi$ and perform 2D simulations with $N_x=8$, 16, 32 and 64.
 The simulations are initialized such that exactly $n$ periods elapse between $\ai$ and $a=1$.
 This is done by setting $\ai=\ue^{-2 n \upi/\kappa}$ where $n$ is the number of times the wave traverses the box.
 We choose $n=2$ such that $\ai\approx 0.01808$ for this test.

 The traveling wave makes it easy to distinguish between frequency and amplitude errors, as evident in the left column of Fig.~\ref{fig:alfven-sim-traveling} where we show the wave profiles at $a=1$.
+For instance, we observe that the waves are traveling too fast in the low resolution \textsc{arepo} simulations (i.e. $\kappa_{\mathrm{num}}>\kappa$).
 The (absolute, maximum) difference between theory and simulation converges at second order, as shown on the right in Fig.~\ref{fig:alfven-sim-traveling}.